 One thing we know for sure.
 There are applications on the market which are just great.
 They combine pragmatism because they solve users' problems and using such apps is pure pleasure.

 Apphawks Interview Series invites people making decisions about the product, but also about the development process to the discussion.
 May these unique perspectives show us how rich in various experiences the process of building and developing the product can be.

-In the first series, we’re talking with CPOs.
+In the first series, we're talking with CPOs.
 People on the front lines in the battle for a better product.
-Here is the list the of our quests and short describtions of their companies:
+Here is the list of our quests and short descriptions of their companies:

 We often write about Agile work methodologies, such as Scrum or Kanban, on our blog.
 We believe that a well-organized process of working on a product promotes quality.
 However, every company comes up with its own unique flow.
 I would like to know a little bit more about your way of work and about your role in the team.

 Brad Dunn: Generally speaking, different teams do different things.
 Our DevOps team using Kanban for instance, and some of our more feature focused teams will adopt scrum, and our API team is different again.
 My belief is that because different kinds of people need different ways of working, its best to give the teams the autonomy to find the best solution for them.